iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> They are not 24/7, I was waiting for video chat doctor and while they estimated time was >5 minutes I waited TEN with no answer, I then closed the app, came back and now I have to wait for an appointment to be able to talk to anybody?
+This is deceitful, and incongruous with the promotion that a doctor is available 24/7.
+That is a lie<br> :date: __2020-12-04 12:07:17__

+> Absolutely horrible damn app won't even let me get through the registration process to see a doctor every app I've downloaded has been complete garbage especially this one<br> :date: __2020-12-03 12:45:28__

+> Good luck...Getting a dr to listen to you is hard and then they take your money even if they do nothing for you.
+I will NEVER use them again!!!<br> :date: __2020-12-02 15:57:59__

+> I don't like them anymore.
+It's like a Lyft or Uber driver and the Drs.
+Are there to receive whoever is paying.
+They DON'T really care..............
+It's PLENTY of other options out there.
+DON'T even bother.<br> :date: __2020-12-02 03:24:31__

+> I can't get connected.
+I need psych sessions<br> :date: __2020-12-01 05:41:10__

+> I selected a lab for testing that was closest to me and went there, turns out the location had been closed for almost 5 months, according to the building's front desk.
+I took time off work, spent money on transport, and unnecessarily exposed myself to Covid for a shockingly simple error on their part.<br> :date: __2020-11-30 21:59:22__

 > She didn't listen to me.CALL AMBULANCE..
 Your havingaheartattack. .
 I have had this many times.. wanted her thoughts.. she wouldn't listen to me .her answer was Call The Ambulance immediately!!!
 It would be different if I didn't know what was going on..
 I needed advice...
 I wasn't having a heart attack.. you really should LISTEN... sorry but I did not like this person at all!!!<br> :date: __2020-11-29 01:38:46__

 > I screwed up and missed my first appointment and now all the money I had left is gone!
 You'd think an app like this would have some forgiveness and compassion for people looking for help.
 Total garbage<br> :date: __2020-11-27 20:44:19__